NodaMegumi973/Carte_de_visite/README.md

-Creation of my Portfolio by using only HTML and CSS.
+Creation of visit card by using only HTML and CSS.